 Ronald L. Edmonds

-He has continued to be involved with the Scout program, serving as a long-time member of the executive board of the Chickasaw Council in Memphis, Tennessee, and as committee chairman for his son’s Scout troop.
+He has continued to be involved with the Scout program, serving as a member of the executive board of the Chickasaw Council in Memphis, Tennessee, for over 25 years.
+He has held a variety of leadership positions at the council, district and unit level over the years.